wellcomecollection/catalogue-api/smoke_tests/README.md

 ## Running stress tests

 **Important:** Ensure that you are not going to put undue load on the production services (or dependent Elastic clusters)!
 Lack of due care could break the catalogue API!

+To stop a running test you can simply Ctrl-C t interrupt execution.

 ```
 # Run stress tests against stage
 yarn stressTestCatalogueApiStage